-Syllabus: Dry, liquid and dangerous cargoes, cargo calculations for break bulk, dry bulk and liquid bulk cargoes.
-Management theory assurance, Codes and guidance, Requirements of MARPOL and SOLAS, STCW Convention, Load line convention, Health regulations, Taking command of a ship on unlimited voyage., Mandatory and voluntary ship reporting systems, Assisting vessels in distress, Classification societies, Maritime contracts of carriage, Maritime insurance, Commercial role and the legal responsibility of the master in vessel operations, including pilotage, Commercial role and the legal responsibilities and liabilities of the master in emergencies and incidents, Knowledge of organisations concerned with shipping.
-Legal procedures on arrival at and on departure from a port snipping, Legai procedures on arrival at and on departure from a port
+Assessment Semester mark is calculated from the average of two test assurance.
+Codes and guidance.
+Requirements of MARPOL and SOLAS.
+STCW Convention, Load line convention, Health regulations, Taking command of a ship on unlimited voyage.
+Mandatory and voluntary ship reporting systems.
+Assisting vessels in distress.
+Classification societies.
+Maritime contracts of carriage.
+Maritime insurance.
+Commercial role and the legal responsibility of the master in vessel operations, including pilotage, Commercial role and the legal responsibilities and liabilities of the master in emergencies and incidents.
+Knowledge of organisations concerned with shipping.
+Legal procedures on arrival at and on departure from a port